 After careful scrutiny of the various programs, we identified twenty of the best MLIS programs in the country today.
 If you are considering an online master’s degree in MLS, the following are some of the top library science programs to consider.

 The University of Arizona designed its online library and information science master’s degree to reflect the evolving and diverse work conditions in the industry.
 Additionally, the university incorporates a considerable level of flexibility in its program.

 They allow online library science students to adjust their learning in accordance with their career goals and interests.
 In this regard, the university has more than 20 concentrations for students to choose from, including:

 - Special Librarianship

 - Dual Degree in Journalism

 - Archives and Special Collections

 The Masters in Library Science online Texas program is offered in small class sizes, which allows for one-on-one interactions between students and their online tutors.
-Most of the course work for this program can be completed online.
-However, the university requires its online library and information sciences students to check in at the campus a couple of times in a semester.
+Most of the coursework for this program can be completed online.
+However, the university requires its online library and information sciences students to check in at the campus a couple of times a semester.
 The program is specifically designed to offer user-oriented education on technology.
-Some of the master's degree library and online Sciences course concentrations offered by the institution include:
+Some of the Master’s degree library and online science course concentrations offered by the institution include: